Last updated June 2026

 Practical Information

-The track follows an unsealed coastal path from the Ōwhiro Bay car park, heading south-west along a windswept stretch of coast backed by the Te Kōpahou Reserve and the hills of the Wellington Town Belt.
-The track is flat and firm, following the old vehicle access road used by contractors maintaining the power lines along the coast.
+The walk follows an unsealed coastal path from the Ōwhiro Bay car park, heading south-west along a windswept stretch backed by the hills of Te Kōpahou Reserve.
+The track is the old vehicle access road used for power-line maintenance and remains flat and firm for its entire length.

-The distinctive red basalt rocks begin appearing after about 15–20 minutes’ walking — ancient pillow lava that formed underwater and has been reddened by oxidation.
-The red rocks are most visible near the coast where the sea washes over them.
+Distinctive red basalt rocks appear after about 15–20 minutes of walking.
+These pillow lavas formed underwater during ancient submarine volcanism and have been reddened by oxidation.
+They are most visible where the sea washes over them near the coast.

-Te Kōpahou Reserve is a Wellington City Council reserve covering the hills above the coastal track.
-The visitor centre at the trailhead has information on the local ecology, the geological history of the red rocks, and the seal colony.
-Several walking tracks run from the visitor centre up into the reserve — the Long Gully Track and the Hawkins Hill Track offer views over Wellington Harbour and the Tasman coast for those wanting to extend the trip beyond the coastal walk.
+Te Kōpahou Reserve covers the hills above the coastal track.
+The visitor centre provides information on local ecology, geological history and the seal colony.
+Several tracks extend from the centre into the reserve, including the Long Gully Track and Hawkins Hill Track, which offer elevated views over Wellington Harbour and the south coast for those wishing to extend their visit.

 Where to Learn More

-Red Rocks Coastal Walk — Wellington City Council has the official track information, facilities, safety notes and seasonal conditions.
+Wellington City Council – Red Rocks Coastal Walk: Official track details, facilities, safety notes and seasonal conditions.

 Frequently Asked Questions